 Customer repurchase rate tells you how many of your customers are making subsequent purchases after their first time shopping with your ecommerce store.
 This metric shows you which of your customers originally made a purchase in each month and how many of those customers made another purchase and when.
 This provides the clearest view of your customer base and how often you can expect them to make repeat purchases.

 Peel provides you a look at your percentage of customers, per cohort, who have converted into repeat customers by making subsequent purchases.
 This is represented on a monthly basis, grouping customers into cohorts based on the first month they made a purchase.

-It will show you the number or the percentage of customers, per cohort, who made a subsequent purchase, and after which month.
-The metric is cumulative, so the percentage only increases, but you can see the increase month over month.
-As time goes on, the repurchase rate of the later months (the right-most columns) should increase or plateau as customers of each cohort have had more time to make new purchases.
+Repurchase rate is a cumulative metric, so the percentage only increases showing you the increase month over month.
+As time goes on the repurchase rate of the later months (the right-most columns) should either increase or plateau as customers from each cohort have had more time to make new purchases since their first purchase.

 Does your product lend itself to multiple purchases during a specific time window?

-Learn more about Repurchase Rate by watching the quick video below.
+Learn more about Repurchase Rate by watching the quick video below!